What is Tug

 3. Writing that much code in such a short amount of time led to the need to refactor way more than would have been necessary if the code evolved more slowly and incrementally.
 I found I needed to move things around, do mass renames of file and functions, trim off dead ends that weren't worth keeping.

-This brings me to the Tug Thesis: To get better at large-scale refactors, AI coding assistants need tools that supply language semantics and a codebase-wide view they don’t have.
+This brings me to the Tug Thesis: To get better at larger software projects, AI coding assistants need more structure and more complex workflows than are possible with a handful of prompts in a single context window.
 Tug aims to provide that.